Michael-Wulf/Mega328Timer/README.md

 2. Because of #1, the amount of instructions and their complexity should be very limited!

-3. Max interval length at a cpu clock of 16 MHz (typically for AVR-powerde Arduinos, except Arduino Fio and Mini @ 3.3 V):
+3. Max interval length at a cpu clock of 16 MHz (typically for AVR-powerd Arduinos, except Arduino Fio and Mini @ 3.3 V):
  * For timer 1: 4.194304 s
  * For timer 2: 0.016384 s